Benzeltzer/first-k8s-app/README.md

-# my first k8s application for Ktrust
+# my first k8s application.

 this is a small project that serve 1 HTML page, technologies that used: kubernetes, minikube, Docker, terraform.